Reporting Audiology Quality Measures: An Overview

 What do we do?

-Measure #130 (documentation of medications) does not include ICD-9 codes, but can assist in avoiding payment deductions in Medicare claims and is viewed as a best practice for many clinicians.
-Measure #134 (screening for clinical depression and follow-up plan) should only be reported if you routinely utilize a depression screening tool and it is within your state scope of practice.
+Measure #130 (Documentation of Current Medications in the Medical Record) does not included ICD-9/10 codes, but can assist in avoiding payment deductions in Medicare claims.
+Documentation of current medications is viewed as a best practice for many clinicians.
+This measure should be reported each visit a patient is seen for the qualifying CPT code procedure.
+Measure #134 (Screening for Clinical Depression and Follow-UP Plan) should only be reported if you routinely utilize a depression screening tool and is within your state scope of practice.
 You will not be penalized for not reporting on Measure #134.
-If used, these measures should be reported at each visit.
+If used, this measure should be reported once per reporting period.

-The specifications of the measures are available on the Audiology Quality Consortium (AQC) website under the "Quality Measures" section.
+The specifications of the measures are available in the Step-by-Step Guide.
 Further detailed specifications with applicable codes are available on the CMS website.